KriZa96/BackgroundNASA/README.md

 If the image of the day is not of supported format, program chooses a random image from past.

+Make sure your access to the internet is not restricted, sript may not be able to properly download the image.

+## Dependencies
 YOU NEED PYTHON INSTALLED
+1. Python ## ## ## >
+1. Make sure you have requests module installed (pip install requests)

 Install script on windows:
     Make sure you set background to Fit